Kosta-Github/cute/README.md

 Each validation macro can be extended by several `CUTE_CAPTURE()` occurrences in order to capture additional values and provide more context information in case of a failure.

 Note that `cute` stops a test case by throwing an `exception` as soon as a violation of a `CUTE_ASSERT*()` is detected.

+If a `CUTE_TEST` does not trigger any validation during it's execution the test is reported as failed as well, since this usually indicates an error in test implementation.

 related work